conlangclub/conlangclub.github.io/_pidgin/index.md

 New players can join at any time.
 The only prerequisite for joining is that you own Minecraft.
 After that you can attend our weekly Minecraft sessions in the [SCC Discord](/discord) and try to make yourself understood in a common pidgin language.

 ### Rules
-1. You may not use any pre-existing language (e.g. English, Esperanto) when communicating ideas in our Minecraft world or in the #pidgin-speaking channel
+1. You may not use any pre-existing language (e.g. English, Esperanto) when communicating ideas in our Minecraft world or in the pidgin Discord channel.
 1. Any new words you create must be made up, either on the fly or ahead of time, but try to existing words in the pidgin if possible.
 1. We will come together at the end of every session to document the state of the language.
-1. You should converse with the pidgin outside of the synchronous sessions
+1. You should avoid conversing with the pidgin outside of the synchronous sessions.
 1. (Optional) think of a language feature you want to introduce to the pidgin, but keep is secret.
 Try to make other people use your language feature.

 ### FAQ